ko-simo/alx-airbnb-database/database-adv-script/optimization_report.md

-# 🧠 Query Optimization Report
+# Query Optimization Report

-## Initial Query:
+## Initial Query

-- Joined 4 tables without filtering specific columns.
+A complex query was executed to retrieve booking details along with user, property, and payment information.

+## Analysis with EXPLAIN

+Using `EXPLAIN`, we identified the following issues:
+- Some unnecessary columns were being selected.
-- No indexes were used.
+- Some joins were redundant or not optimized.
-- Execution time: ~1.4 seconds
+- There were no supporting indexes on the join columns.

-## Optimization Techniques Used:
+## Optimization Implemented

-- Selected only required columns.
+- Selected only the required columns to reduce I/O.
-- Added WHERE clause on indexed column (`start_date`).
-- Ensured indexes exist on:
+- Ensured indexes existed on the commonly joined columns (`user_id`, `property_id`, `booking_id`).
-  - `bookings.start_date`
-  - `bookings.user_id`
-  - `bookings.property_id`
-  - `payments.booking_id`
+- Refactored the query to minimize joins and focus on essential relationships.

-## Result:
+## Results

-- Execution time reduced from ~1.4s to ~300ms
+Execution time was significantly improved, with reduced memory usage and faster response.
-- Much faster response, especially on large datasets.

-## Tools Used:
-- EXPLAIN
-- ANALYZE
+---

+**Recommendation**: Maintain minimal join complexity and continue using `EXPLAIN` to analyze query plans before deployment.